 As cumbersome as backing up your data beforehand and then restoring it and reinstalling all of your software afterwards may be, your new Windows 8 setup will likely be much more stable than it would have been had you performed an in-place upgrade.

-Note: This process is intended to help you get your downloaded Windows 8 or Windows 8 Pro Upgrade (the Windows 8 download from Microsoft) prepared so that you can perform a clean install.
-If you have a non-upgrade version of Windows 8 (e.g. a Windows 8 System Builder DVD or Windows 8 OEM DVD), or a Windows 8 Upgrade retail disc, you can skip on to How To Clean Install Windows 8 for the complete walkthrough.
+Note: This process is intended to help you get your downloaded Windows 8 or Windows 8 Pro Upgrade prepared so that you can perform a clean install.
+If you have any sort of retail version (a non-upgrade version) of Windows 8, you can skip on to How To Clean Install Windows 8 for the complete walkthrough.

 Important: Even though you're going to completely remove it, your computer must already have Windows on it if you want to install an upgrade licensed copy of Windows 8.
 See my Installing Windows 8 FAQ for more on this, plus answers to some other questions you might be having right now.

-Time Required: Including purchase, download, and burning/copying the files to the media you want, this process should take around 30 to 90 minutes, on average, depending on the speed of your Internet connection.
+Time Required: This process should take around 30 to 90 minutes, on average, depending on the speed of your Internet connection.
 This time estimate does not including the actual clean install process, which I link to in the last step.

 Note: This isn't the only way to download Windows 8 but it's certainly the most typical, especially for most home users.
 See Where Can I Download Windows 8? for more options.

 - Run the program you just downloaded from the computer you plan on upgrading to Windows 8 on.
 If that's a different computer than the one you're on, move the program file there.